sustainablegrowth/ud4h-hiaa-api/README.md

 ## ArcGIS Tool

 Non-technical users can download and install an <a href="">ArcToolbox plug-in tool which handles communication with the UD4H API</a>.
-User documentation is available <a href="">here</a>.
+User documentation is available in an appendix of <a href="">this document</a>.

-This remainder of this document is intended to describe how to implement access to the UD4H Health Plugin API directly, from inside a client application.
+The remainder of this document is intended to describe how to implement access to the UD4H Health Plugin API programatically, from inside a client application.
 It is intended for technical users familiar with programming HTTP requests that send and return JSON.

 ## User Registration